 Seongnam-si Gyeonggi-do, South Korea Travel Guide

 Mild temperatures in Spring (March-May) mean light jackets, cardigans, sweaters, and Long-sleeved shirts.
-Summer (June-August) calls for easy to carry, breathable fabrics like cotton or linen.
+Summer (June-August) calls for easy to transport, lightweight fabrics such as cotton or linen.

 Autumn (September-November) is similar to spring, with light to medium-weight jackets and sweaters.
 Winter (December-February) requires a heavy Winter coat, thermal underwear, and thick sweaters.